sethvargo/go-limiter/daprsample/README.md

 ## Running the tests and sample

-To run the tests and sample, you need to have DAPR installed and running.
+To run the tests and sample, you need to have DAPR [installed and initialized](https://docs.dapr.io/getting-started/install-dapr-cli/).
 You also need to have a DAPR state store configured.
 The sample uses the Redis state store.
 It is also recommended that you use a Redis state store in production since the token bucket algorithm is heavy on read-write operations and Redis is very fast at this.

 ### Running the tests